Spirtix/sodoff/README.md

 - GetDetailedChildList (a lot is still placeholder)
 - ValidateName (needs to do pets, groups, default)
 - GetDefaultNameSuggestion (needs to return unused names)
+- GetUserActiveMissionState (returns the tutorial mission and updates it with progress)

 #### Currently static or stubbed
 - GetStore (needs to filter out stores from request)